-Since I went freelance I have been concentrating on expanding my repertoire of ‘long form’ features, reportage, memoir and narrative non-fiction.
+In recent years, I’ve been concentrating on ‘long form’ journalism: reportage, essays and memoir.
 I enjoy having the time to immerse myself in a subject, read everything I can get my hands on, ring up experts and people with personal experience, and ask them as many stupid questions as they’ll allow.

 I am always looking for more opportunities in this area.
-(Have a suggestion?
-Get in touch.)
+(Get in touch.)

 I write across all subjects, but have particular interest in: